 Named after the mountain of the Bernese Alps, Eiger is the production partition on Alps, the HPE Cray EX Supercomputer, which is accessible via SSH as eiger.cscs.ch from the frontend ela.cscs.ch

-You might get occasionally a "Bus error" in the logs of your simulations: unfortunately it is a bug affecting Eiger that has been reported to HPE/Cray support and will be fixed in the next update of Eiger starting March 18th
+The occasional "Bus error" in the logs of simulations was a bug affecting Eiger that has been reported to HPE/Cray support and has been fixed by the recent update of Eiger

 Latest news